Matt Platts

 2,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,2);

-With the maze graphics gone from the equation, pacman himself was next.
-The completed version is a CSS animation of two semicircles which rotate around a pivot according to a CSS keyframes animation, and a css rotate completes the differennt image for each direction.
-The ghosts are still the old graphics, and I would love to CSS these at some point and make it image free!
+With the maze graphics completed, pacman himself was next.
+The completed version is a CSS animation of two semicircles which rotate around a pivot according to a CSS keyframes animation, and a css rotate completes the different image for each direction.
+The ghosts are still the old graphics, and I would love to CSS these at some point and make it entirely image free!
 This sounds like a project in itself but I'm sure it's possible.

 Finally with some dynamic path calculation, I put in an extra bit of logic so that they could chase pacman a little more aggressively.
 This made them very aggressive, so I programmed a dice roll as to whether they would head towards you or use the existing logic.
 With a bit of tweaking of the probabilities, this element of randomness crossed with giving them more of a purpose has improved the game no end.